pyMultiVideo/docs/docs/user-guide/troubleshooting.md

 [This](https://stackoverflow.com/questions/44597662/conda-command-is-not-recognized-on-windows-10) is a link to a stack exchange post which might be helpful.

 If you have downloaded and installed miniconda using the scripts provided in the `_installation/` directory then this is where miniconda has been installed.

 You can check that this has been successful by navigating to the `C:\Program Files` folder.
 Here you should see a file called `miniconda` This means miniconda has been installed correctly.

 ## FileNotFoundError: FFmpeg binary not found.
-Please install FFmpeg and ensure it's in your PATH.
+Please install FFmpeg and ensure it's in your PATH

 This error has occured because `ffmpeg` has not been added to your PATH (or your evironment variables).
 This should've been done by the ffmpeg installation script.
 Make sure you have done this.
 You can confirm this by typing `ffmpeg -version` and seeing the following as your terminal output: